Minimal enumeration of all possible total effects in a Markov equivalence class: Main Results

-Similar to above, no two graphs from \texttt{IDGraphs} will share the same adjustment set (if they exist).
-Besides, when $|A| = |Y| = 1$ and the effect of $A$ on $Y$ is identified given MPDAG $\g$, an adjustment set will exist; see Proposition 4.2 of \citet{perkovic20}.

-\begin{corollary} Let $L$ be the output of $\texttt{IDGraphs}(A, Y, \g)$.
-Then there are no two MPDAGs in $L$ that share the same adjustment set relative to $(A,Y)$.
-Furthermore, if $|A| =|Y|=1$, then there exists an adjustment set relative to $(A,Y)$ for each MPDAG in $L$. \end{corollary}
+\begin{corollary} Then there are no two MPDAGs in $L$ that share the same adjustment set relative to $(A,Y)$.
+Further, if $|A| =|Y|=1$, then there exists an adjustment set relative to $(A,Y)$ for each MPDAG in $L$. \end{corollary}

-When $|A| =1 $, the IDA algorithms of \cite{maathuis2009estimating} and \cite{perkovic17} use the parent set of $A$ as an adjustment set to estimate the effect of $A$ on $Y$.
-However, this can lead to inefficient estimates and duplicates.
-Recently, \citet{henckel} showed that there exists an optimal adjustment set for estimating the total effect.
-The corresponding adjustment estimator is the most efficient among all consistent adjustment estimators \citep{henckel,rotnitzky2019efficient}.
-Therefore, \citet{witte2020efficient} proposed the ``optimal IDA'' algorithm, which replaces the parent set by the optimal adjustment set in the IDA algorithm to improve efficiency.
-Perhaps surprisingly, this also solves the issue of duplicates.
-When $|A|=1$, the optimal adjustment set uniquely exists for each of the distinct possible effects.
-This follows from \cref{cor:adjust} and \citet[Lemma E.7]{henckel}.
-This is confirmed by our simulation results; see the left panel of \cref{fig:simu}, where the IDA (optimal) algorithm correctly outputs the number of possible effects.